Want to follow along with this writing? Sign up Today, it's free and easy

 You have an interesting premise, but I can't say you have a story here.
 You have snippets, but they don't really say much.
 Now that the contest is over, if you went back through and expanded on what you have, I think you could put a compelling story together where that gut punch hits the reader hard.

-about 1 year ago James said:
+over 1 year ago James said:

 Alright, so first off can I just say wow thank you for my crisis in Chinese class because I get way too attached to characters way too quickly.
 (I knew he was dead I knew it I knew it noo).